cypress-io/cypress/docs/source/guides/getting-started/why-cypress.md

 # Cypress Ecosystem

-Cypress is a free, open source, {% url "locally installed" installing-cypress %} testing tool **and** a service for {% url 'recording your tests' features-dashboard %}.
+Cypress is a free, {% url "open source" https://www.cypress.io/blog/2017/05/04/cypress-is-going-open-source/ %}, {% url "locally installed" installing-cypress %} testing tool **and** a service for {% url 'recording your tests' features-dashboard %}.

 - ***First:*** Cypress makes it easy to setup and start writing tests every day while you build your application locally. *TDD at its best!*
 - ***Later:*** After building up a suite of tests and {% url "integrating Cypress" continuous-integration %} with your CI Provider, our  {% url 'Dashboard' features-dashboard %} can record your test runs.
 You'll never have to wonder: *Why did this fail?*

 # Our Mission

 Our mission is to build a thriving, open source ecosystem that enhances productivity, makes testing an enjoyable experience, and generates developer happiness.
 We hold ourselves accountable to champion a testing process **that actually works**.

 We believe our documentation should be simple and approachable.
 This means  enabling ours readers to fully understand not just the **what** but **why**.

-We want to help developers build a new generation of modern applications faster, better, and without the stress and anxiety associated with managing tests and their eventual, inevitable failures.
+We want to help developers build a new generation of modern applications faster, better, and without the stress and anxiety associated with managing tests.

 We know that in order for us to be successful we must enable, nurture, and foster an ecosystem that thrives on open source.
-Every line of test code is an investment in **your codebase**, it will never be coupled to us as a paid service, or company.
+Every line of test code is an investment in **your codebase**, it will never be coupled to us as a paid service or company.
 Tests will be able to run and work independently, *always*.

-We believe testing needs a lot of love, and we are here to build a tool, a service, and a community that everyone can learn and benefit from.
+We believe testing needs a lot of {% fa fa-heart %} and we are here to build a tool, a service, and a community that everyone can learn and benefit from.
 We're solving the hardest pain points shared by every developer working on the web.
-We believe in this mission and hope that you will join us to make Cypress a lasting ecosystem that helps everyone win.
+We believe in this mission and hope that you will join us to make Cypress a lasting ecosystem that helps everyone happy.

 # Features

 Cypress comes fully baked, batteries included.

-## Setup Tests
+## {% fa fa-cog %} Setup Tests

 - **Get Started in Minutes.** Don't spend days setting up a test environment.
 Just {% url "install our desktop app" installing-cypress %}, {% url "add your project" writing-your-first-test %} and {% url "start testing" testing-your-app %}!
 - **No Changes to your Code.** You don't need to change your code and Cypress doesn't need to modify your code.